PetersenEmerald/EmployeeManager/README.md

 # Employee Viewer
 The purpose of this project to be a dynamically generated website.
-At this time, the form used to modify the employees and projects and the table displaying each is created using a generic table and form creator.
+At this time, the website uses a mock database to generate its tabs, table, and dialog-form.

 # Technology
 - Angular v14.3